 On September 26th 2018, Facebook will have been open to the general public for 12 years, having previously been available only to elite university students.

-This means children who were starting school when Facebook became mainstream are now entering adulthood and many of them will have had their pictures posted onto the platform without their consent.
+This means children who were starting school when Facebook became mainstream are now entering adulthood, and many of them will have had their pictures posted on the platform without their consent.

-According to a study by a Manchester cyber security consultancy, half (52%) of parents say they regret having shared photos of their children online.
+According to a Manchester cyber security consultancy study, half (52%) of parents say they regret sharing photos of their children online.

 Online privacy expert Steve Roberts, founder of OSS Technology, is warning parents to take seriously the concerns of family members and to work with them to protect their privacy.